-In addition it is also an IBM direction to integrate InfoSphere Guardium with other System z infrastructure by making use of the IBM System zEnterprise BladeCenter® Extension (zBX) facility.
+IBM is further integrating InfoSphere Guardium with other System z infrastructure by making use of the IBM System zEnterprise BladeCenter® Extension (zBX) facility.
 Given that InfoSphere Guardium can ship on a hardware appliance, this appliance can fit into a zEnterprise zBX frame as a blade extender and communicate with the zEnterprise platform over the high performance private network.
 This makes it possible to manage InfoSphere Guardium using the zEnterprise Unified Resource Manager just like any other heterogeneous resource and allows InfoSphere Guardium workloads to run on optimized hardware.